 Alison Antelman at Main Street Fort Worth Arts Festival

 FROM Alison Antelman:

 There are many different ways to run your craft business, including selling online, through galleries, or via wholesale and retail shows.
 In this series of guest posts, I will be focusing on juried retail craft shows.
-Today’s post will discuss 6 steps to craft show research.
+Today’s post will discuss 6 steps of craft show research.

 Experience has taught me that craft show research saves time & money.
-If you’ve never sold at craft show before, I recommend that your first experience should be at a local venue.
+If you’ve never sold at a craft show before, I recommend that your first experience should be at a local venue.